samebug/samebug-technical-documentation/integration/intellij-idea/update/index.md

-# Update the IntelliJ plugin
+# Update the IntelliJ Idea plugin

 JetBrains has a pretty good built-in mechanism for plugin updates.
 However, sometimes things just don’t work, so let us give you a complete walk-through on it.